llpeterson/foundation/trend.md

 shape how networks are designed and built.
 This presumes all design decisions are purely technical, but of course, that’s usually not the case.
-Many other factors, from market forces, to government policy, to ethical considerations, influence how networks are designed and built.
+Many other factors, from market forces, to government policy, to ethical considerations, also influence how networks are designed and built.

-Of these, the marketplace is highly influential, and corresponds to the interplay between network operators (e.g., AT&T, Comcast, Verizon, DT, NTT, China Mobile), network equipment venders (e.g., Cisco, Juniper, Ericsson, Nokia, Huawei, NEC), application and service
+Of these, the marketplace is the most influential, and corresponds to the interplay between network operators (e.g., AT&T, Comcast, Verizon, DT, NTT, China Mobile), network equipment venders (e.g., Cisco, Juniper, Ericsson, Nokia, Huawei, NEC), application and service